- Examples of Soft

 What Do You Enjoy Doing?

-The activities that occur to you or those you enjoy doing will likely result in professional skills.
-For instance, teaching others to tackle problems can improve communication, problem-solving, and effective listening skills.
+The activities that occur to you or those you enjoy doing will likely result in professional

-Do you get compliments or appreciation for certain skills?
+Do you get compliments or appreciation for certain skills ?

 Consider the abilities that your bosses or coworkers have praised or noted before.
 For example, you may have gotten high marks on a performance appraisal communication.
 You should also keep track of what people approach you for help.